camunda/camunda-docs/docs/self-managed/identity/user-guide/managing-user-access.md

 sidebar_label: "Managing user access"
 ---

-In this guide, you will learn how to grant users different levels of access to the Identity application.
+In this guide, you will learn about the different access levels users can receive within the Identity application.

 ## Permissions supported by Identity